Nkuringo Gorilla Family

 The Nkuringo group was named after the Rukiga word for “round hill” and was launched in 2004.
 Nkuringo is the Rukiga word for round hill.
 The group was first spotted and targeted for habituation at a hill named Nkuringo.
 This hill is not peaked and can be distinguished by its rounded crest.

-One of the most important reasons for their habituation were the problems they created for the local communities by destroying crops and other products.
+Therefore, one of the most important reasons for their habituation were the problems they created for the local communities by destroying crops and other products.
 By opening up the gorilla family for visitors, the community could directly benefit from tourism and it formed a protection for the gorillas as well.

 Nkuringo locally denotes “round hill” a word from the Rukiga language referring to the hill where the family was initially sighted.